Does Bleach Kill Cockroaches?

 Household Bleach Products: Advantages and Disadvantages

 The advantage of using household bleach products is its availability and the fact that it can kill roaches on contact.
-However, the disadvantages include the difficulty in targeting hidden pests, the potential damage to surfaces, and the temporary nature of its repellent effect.
+However, the disadvantages include the:

 The Impact of Bleach on Water Bugs and Other Insects